Florida Public Service Commission

 The Florida Public Service Commission (FPSC) regulates investor-owned electric, natural gas, and water and wastewater utilities.
 The FPSC facilitates competitive markets in the telecommunications industry, has authority over intercarrier disputes, and oversees pay telephones, the federal Lifeline Assistance Program and Telecommunications Relay Service.

 Five commissioners serve staggered four-year terms on the FPSC.
 Commissioners are appointed by the Governor of Florida and confirmed by the Florida Senate.
-The FPSC Chairman is elected by his/her fellow commissioners to serve a two-year term.
-Current commissioners include Chairman Andrew Giles Fay, Art Graham, Gary F. Clark, Mike La Rosa, and Gabriella Passidomo.
+The FPSC Chairman is elected by their fellow commissioners to serve a two-year term.
+Current commissioners include Chairman Mike La Rosa, Andrew Giles Fay, Art Graham, Gary F. Clark, and Gabriella Passidomo Smith.

-FPSC Mission: The Florida Public Service Commission is committed to making sure that Florida's consumers receive some of their most essential services — electric, natural gas, telephone, water, and wastewater — in a safe, reasonable, and reliable manner.
-In doing so, the PSC exercises regulatory authority over utilities in one or more of three key areas: rate base/economic regulation; competitive market oversight; and monitoring of safety, reliability, and service.

 History

 Created by the Florida Legislature in 1887, the FPSC was originally called the Florida Railroad Commission and primarily regulated railroad passenger and freight rates and operations.
 As Florida grew, the Commission's purpose expanded.